naoshibaikyu/cyborgresistance/halloween.md

 Arrietty: Seriously, what's the problem?

-Light: Because last year you've all made a gigantic mess and it took poor Auto *weeks* to clean up the place.
+Light: Because last year you all made a gigantic mess and it took poor Auto *weeks* to clean up the place.

 Arrietty: What?
 Now you're just making up excuses, we've only been living with you for a *few months* at most.